functions-lab/geo2sigmap/README.md

 |  `ml/`       |  This folder contains the code of cascade machine learning models.                                                           |

-## Installation
+## Installation & Example Usage
-For detailed documents, please check ["gen-data" folder](https://github.com/functions-lab/geo2sigmap/tree/dev/gen_data) for our automated framework and ["ml" folder](https://github.com/functions-lab/geo2sigmap/tree/main/ml) for our cascade U-Net architecture.
+For detailed documents, please check ["gen-data"](https://github.com/functions-lab/geo2sigmap/tree/dev/gen_data) folder for our automated framework and ["ml"](https://github.com/functions-lab/geo2sigmap/tree/main/ml) folder for our cascade U-Net architecture.

 <!---We provide detailed guidelines for installation including a docker image (for quick try) and a clean install and.